-Benefit Description You pay Foot care (cont.)
-Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) All charges Orthopedic and prosthetic devices Artificial limbs and eyes 50% of charges Stump hose Orthopedic devices such as braces, medical supplies including colostomy supplies, dressings, catheters and related supplies Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy Internal prosthetic devices, such as artificial joints, pacemakers, cochlear implants, and surgically implanted breast implant following mastectomy • Bone-anchored hearing aids (BAHA) are covered only when the member has either of the following: Craniofacial anomalies in which abnormal or absent ear canals preclude the use of a wearable hearing aid; Hearing loss of sufficient severity that it cannot be adequately remedied by a wearable hearing aid - Benefits limited to one bone anchored hearing aid per member, who meets the above coverage criteria, during the entire period of time the member is enrolled in the health plan.
-Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical procedures.
+Benefit Description You pay

+·

+Orthopedic and prosthetic devices (cont.)

+Craniofacial anomalies in which abnormal or absent ear canals preclude the use of a wearable hearing aid; 50% of charges

+Hearing loss of sufficient severity that it cannot be adequately remedied by a wearable hearing aid

+Benefits limited to one bone anchored hearing aid per member, who meets the above coverage criteria, during the entire period of time the member is enrolled in the health plan.

+Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome

+Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical procedures.
 For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) Services provided by a hospital or other facility, and ambulance services.

 Note: Plan prior authorization required for items that cost \$1,000 or more.

-Not covered: All charges Orthopedic and corrective shoes Arch supports • Foot orthotics Heel pads and heel cups Lumbosacral supports
+Not covered: All charges

-Benefit Description You pay

-Orthopedic and prosthetic devices (cont.)
+Orthopedic and corrective shoes

+• Arch supports

+• Foot orthotics

+Heel pads and heel cups

+Lumbosacral supports

-Corsets, trusses, elastic stockings, support hose, and other supportive devices All charges
+Corsets, trusses, elastic stockings, support hose, and other supportive devices

 • Speech prosthetics (except electrolarynx)

 • Prosthetic replacements provided less than 3 years after the last one we covered

 Durable medical equipment (DME)

 We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
 Covered items include: 50% of charges

 • Oxygen

 Dialysis equipment

 Hospital beds

 • Wheelchairs

 • Crutches

+• CPAP

 • Walkers

+Durable medical equipment (DMF) - continued on next page

+Benefit Description You pay

+Durable medical equipment (DME) (cont.)

-Blood glucose monitors
+Blood glucose monitors 50% of charges

 • Insulin pumps.

 Note: Plan prior authorization is required for items that cost \$1,000 or more.
 Repairs and replacements are covered if needed due to a change in the member's medical condition.
 Call us at 877-835-9861 as soon as your Plan physician prescribes this equipment.
 We will arrange with a health care provider to rent or sell you durable medical equipment at discounted rates and will tell you more about this service when you call.

-Not covered: Motorized wheelchairs. audible prescription reading devices; hearing aids, speech generating devices, talkers, story boards, scooters All charges
+Not covered: All charges

+Motorized wheelchairs

+Audible prescription reading devices

+Hearing aids

+Speech generating devices

+Talkers

+Story boards

+Scooters

 Home health services

-Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide. \$25 per visit
+Home health care ordered by a Plan physician and provided by a registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or home health aide.
+Skilled care is skilled nursing, skilled teaching and skilled relabilitation assurings when all a false. \$25 per visit

-Skilled care is skilled nursing, skilled teaching and skilled rehabilitation services when all of the following are true:
+skilled rehabilitation services when all of the following are true:

 It must be delivered or supervised by a licensed technical or professional medical personnel in order to obtain the specified medical outcome and provide for safety of the patient

 - It is ordered by a physician

+It is not delivered for the purpose of assisting with activities of daily living including dressing, feeding, bathing or transferring from a bed to a chair

+It requires clinical training in order to be delivered safely and effectively

+- It is not custodial care

-Home health corriege continued on next nea
+Home health services - continued on next page